junlapong/sysinfo/README.md

 ### Using Docker

-If you don't have Go on your machine, you can also use this script through Docker, by pulling the image from my Docker Hub:
+If you don't have Go on your machine, you can also use this script through Docker, by pulling the image from my Docker Hub (built on/for `x86_64`):

 ```sh
 docker run -it jbdrvl/sysinfo:latest
 ```

-Or you can build the image yourself with the Dockerfile:
+Or you can build the image yourself with the Dockerfile (especially if you're on an `arm` architecture since the `x86_64` image won't work):

 ```sh
 git pull https://github.com/jbdrvl/sysinfo.git